Level of fixation

 Don Richard Riso detailed nine levels of development or health for each type.
 In general, levels 1-3 are said to be in the healthy range, 4-6 are in the average range, and 7-9 are in the unhealthy range.

 A person is described as operating within a range of levels where the expression of type can seem to vary as they move between levels.
-In other words, there isn't simply one set of characteristics for a type but different characteristics for each level of development.
+In other words, there isn't simply one set of characteristics for type but different characteristics for each level.

-For example, two people may both be primary type 2.
+For example, two people may both identify as type 2.
 One person may be operating at the relatively healthy levels of 2-4 (empathetic, supportive, well-intentioned) while another person might be operating at the relatively unhealthy levels of 6-8 (self-important, self-justifying, entitled).

 For Riso the levels of development add a vertical dimension (nine levels within each type) to the existing horizontal dimension (the nine types themselves).